BYU-ODH/native-news/README.md

 ### open-search-notes.md
 This markdown file contains preliminary notes that I created while trying to understand how to formulate a proper search query to use in `harvesting-chronicling.py`.
 In it, I also sketch out the different scripts that will be needed to accomplish the work that I need to do.

+### search-counters.txt
+This is an output of `search.py`.
+It is a list of total number of hits for the regex terms in `search.py`.

+### search-results.tsv
+This is an output of `search.py`.
+It is a list of all newspaper issues and the number of hits for each regex term in `search.py` and the strings that triggered those hits.

 ### tarfiles.txt
 This is an output of `url-grabber.py` and is a list of direct downloads for the `tar` files for each part of the Chronicling America data set.
 This could be used if we wanted to bulk download all of the data from the site.